roman-milk/roman-milk.github.io/the-taboo-folder.md

  But he was sure he'd clicked on the Properties tab and selected Hidden in the appropriate menu.
 Although, there it was plain as day against the black background of the desktop: a yellow folder entitled Incest.
 It couldn't be any more obvious; he hadn't even tried to disguise the folder with another name.

  "Oh ...
 Oh, shit," Carl moaned, appalled at the lapse, mortified by the potential for discovery by a third party.
-Report_Story #2